-Follow these 8 simple steps to start raising your credit score today:
+Follow these eight simple steps to start raising your credit score today:

 1. Inspect Your Credit Report and Score

-Errors on your report could include wrong personal information, inaccurate status e.g. late payments that were made on time, hard inquiries you did not authorize, negative information that has expired e.g. collections, bankruptcy, open debts that have been paid in full, etc.
+Errors on your report could include wrong personal information, inaccurate status, e.g. late payments made on time, hard inquiries you did not authorize, negative information that has expired, e.g. collections, bankruptcy, open debts that have been paid in full, etc.

-You can dispute any errors on your credit report and ask that they are removed.
+You can dispute any errors on your credit report and ask that they be removed.
 The credit bureaus will investigate your claim and respond within 30 days.

 2. Pay Your Bills On Time